 It is, however, a great option if you are short on time and cannot spare an extra day to spend a night in the park.

-I have fought with a giant month at night and eventually gave up and went to sleep outside in the hammock where it wouldn’t be flapping its wings above my face.
-I woke up to a family of mini bats making a home to the outside canopy of my room and stopped paying attention to the lizards crawling my walls.
-But I have also seen Guacamalla sitting on a branch right behind me, which was one of the best things ever!
+I fought with a giant moth at night, eventually gave up and went to sleep outside in the hammock where it wouldn’t be flapping its wings above my face.
+I woke up to a family of mini bats making a home in the outside canopy of my room.
+Wasn’t even paying attention to the lizards crawling my walls anymore.
+But I have also seen Guacamaya sitting on a branch right behind me, which was one of the best experiences ever!

 From my hostel, I could walk to Tayrona National Park, and it took me 20 minutes.
 I stayed in Casa Kankui and was very happy with the choice.

 Los Naranjos/Los Cocos – Los Naranjos is another great option to stay for the trip to Tayrona National Park.
-It is, however, around 45 minutes walk to the entrance thus you might want to take a bus.
-But also, you will be pretty familiar with those busses by now that is just so much fun!
+It is, however, around 45 45-minute walk to the entrance thus you might want to take a bus.
+But by now, you will be pretty familiar with those buses!
 The added bonus of this location is Los Naranjos beach!
 This is one of my favourite spots on the Colombian coast.
 Very much off the beaten path, absolutely stunning and tranquil and paradise-like!

-I stayed there for four days 2 of which were dedicated to the Tayrona Park trip, and the remaining I spent relaxing on the beach and working (as much as I could force myself to)
+I stayed there for four days, two of which were dedicated to the Tayrona Park trip, and the remaining I spent relaxing on the beach and working (as much as I could force myself to)

-Mendihuaca and Costeno beach – This place is another level!
-Both Costeno beach and Mendihuaca are not just great place to make a base for the Tayrona park trip.
+Mendihuaca and Costeno Beach – This place is on another level!
+Both Costeno Beach and Mendihuaca are not just great places to make a base for the Tayrona Park trip.
 It is a great place to stay, full stop.

 Mendihuaca, on the contrary, is a tranquil beach 20 minutes walk from Costeno, dotted with eco hostels and with beautiful river entering the sea and offering excellent bathing and kayaking opportunities.
 I totally fell in love with Mendihuaca, and I decided to write a separate post about it.